Our climate approach

 Including everyone in the transition: finding new ways to enable people to stay a step ahead on climate

 At ING, we believe that most people want to play a positive part in the transition to a more sustainable future.
 We aim to keep finding new ways to enable people to stay a step ahead on climate.
 For example, through our mortgage portfolio, we finance the homes of a large number of people and that gives us the opportunity to help them to do that.
-We incentivise green home ownership through the mortgages we offer and are working towards having sustainable alternatives to all our main retail products by 2025.
-And, recognising the great challenge of retrofitting existing housing stock, we’re increasingly supporting customers to upgrade their homes to become more sustainable and energy-efficient, as well as reducing their cost of living.
+We incentivise green home ownership through the mortgages we offer and recognising the great challenge of retrofitting existing housing stock, we’re increasingly supporting customers to upgrade their homes to become more sustainable and energy-efficient, as well as reducing their cost of living.

 A dynamic landscape

 Climate change is a complex and dynamic challenge, so our response needs to be dynamic as well.
 Just as scientific understanding is continually advancing, so our approach must keep evolving.
 Our focus is broadening to consider not only climate change mitigation but how we can also support climate adaptation.
 Responding to the climate crisis is not only about urgent action on the environmental impacts but also on the human impacts.
-With risks to life and livelihoods growing for people all over the world, we are actively working to support a fair and inclusive transition that respects human rights.
-Meanwhile, in the face of biodiversity collapse, how to protect and regenerate natural systems is now an urgent concern globally.
+We are actively working to support a fair and inclusive transition that respects human rights.
+Meanwhile, in the face of nature degradation, how to protect and regenerate natural systems is now an urgent concern globally.
 Safeguarding nature also supports climate mitigation and resilience, and ING is integrating nature into the processes we already have in place for climate action.

 Partnering for progress